4.37% AER

 Final Words

-In conclusion, May 2026 presents a competitive landscape for 6-month fixed rate bonds in the UK, with providers like Cynergy Bank, Shawbrook Bank, and others offering attractive rates.
-Be sure to compare the options available to you, as this can help maximize your returns while ensuring your savings are safely invested.
+In conclusion, June 2026 presents a competitive landscape for 6-month fixed rate bonds in the UK, with providers like MBNA, Yorkshire Bank, and Aldermore among the top options offering attractive rates.
+Remember to compare the offerings from these institutions to find the best fit for your financial goals and ensure you're maximizing your savings potential.

 Frequently Asked Questions

-Yes, Raisin UK allows you to open a 6-month fixed rate bond with a minimum deposit of £500.
+Yes, GB Bank also offers a 6-month fixed rate bond at a rate of 4.30% AER with a minimum deposit of £1,000.

-A fixed rate bond is a savings product that offers a guaranteed interest rate for a specified term, meaning your interest rate will not change during that term.
+A fixed rate bond is a type of savings account where the interest rate is fixed for a specified term, providing a guaranteed return on your investment.

 Compare Fixed Rate Bond Rates